Radvendii/trackpoint-clusters/readme.md

 Due to the way `XSetPointerMapping()` works, if you are holding a mouse buttons when you stop (or start) moving the mouse, the script will not be able to disable (or enable) the mouse buttons, and will freeze up.
 If this happens, all you have to do is take your hands off the mouse buttons and wait a minute for the program to do it's thing, and then proceed.
 I haven't noticed this happen too often to me, but if it breaks your workflow, and you find a way to fix it, please send a pull request!

+This program gracefully handles `SIGINT`, `SIGTERM`, and `SIGHUP`.
+If you kill it with `C-c`, `kill` or by closing the controlling terminal, it will reset the mouse buttons and modifier keys.

-This script does not reset the state if you `kill` it or exit with `C-c`.
-If you do that, you should run `xmodmap -e 'pointer = 1 2 3'` to enable mouse clicks.
-If you pressed `C-c` by using the click for control, you will have to press and release the right control key on your keyboard.
+However, this program does *not* gracefully handle `SIGQUIT` or `SIGKILL` (and other more esoteric ways of killing the process).
+If you stop the program with `C-\` or `kill -9` (or a machete), your mouse buttons and modifier keys will not be reset.
+You can run `xmodmap -e 'pointer = 1 2 3'` to enable mouse clicks, and `xdotool -keyup Control_L Shift_R ISO_Level3_Shift ISO_Level5_Shift` to release all modifier keys.
+With shift and control, you can also just press and release the appropriate keys on the keyboard.

 ## How it works